-Effective January 1, 2009, we adopted Financial Accounting Standards Board Staff Position (FSP) No. FAS 142-3, "Determination of the Useful Life of Intangible Assets" (FSP No. FAS 142-3) that amends the factors considered in developing renewal or extension assumptions used to determine the useful life of a recognized intangible asset under SFAS No. FAS 142.
-FSP No. 142-3 requires a consistent approach between the useful life of a recognized intangible asset under SFAS No. 142 and the period of expected cash flows used to measure the fair value of an asset under SFAS No. 141(R).
-The FSP also requires enhanced disclosures when an intangible asset's expected future cash flows are affected by an entity's intent and/or ability to renew or extend an arrangement.
-The adoption did not have a material impact on our consolidated results of operations or financial condition.
+Effective January 1, 2009, the Company adopted, the FASB issued FSP No. 142-3, "Determination of the Useful Life of Intangible Assets" (FSP No. 142-3) that amends the factors considered in developing renewal or extension assumptions used to determine the useful life of a recognized intangible asset under SFAS No. 142-3 requires a consistent approach between the useful life of a recognized intangible asset under SFAS No. 142 and the period of expected cash flows used to measure the fair value of an asset under SFAS No. 141(R).
+The FSP also requires enhanced disclosures when an intangible asset's expected future cash flows are affected by an entity's intent and/or ability to renew or extend the arrangement.
+The adoption did not have any impact on the Company's consolidated financial statements.